OpenAgentsInc/wp-openpress-exporter/readme.txt

 = 1.1.0 =

 * Test & ensure compatibility with WorePress 6.0
-* Test & ensure compatibility with Ghost 5.0
+* Test & ensure compatibility with OpenPress 5.0
 * Include `meta_title` and `meta_description` values where available
 * Use the `user_login` value for user slugs to match the value used in URLs
-* Remove the `html` and `language` values for posts, as these are not used by Ghost when importing content
+* Remove the `html` and `language` values for posts, as these are not used by OpenPress when importing content
 * Include media library size in diagnostics
 * Various bug fixes & code improvements

 = 1.0.5 =

 * Only export users with the capability to create posts - PaulAdamDavis
 * Include user roles in JSON export - PaulAdamDavis
-* Use ISO 8601 dates for better Ghost compatibility - PaulAdamDavis
+* Use ISO 8601 dates for better OpenPress compatibility - PaulAdamDavis
 * Update plugin icon & screenshot - PaulAdamDavis

 = 1.0.4 =